voting-tools/pref_voting/paper/paper.md

 ## Axioms

 The `pref_voting` package also contains an `Axiom` class for functions that check whether an aggregation method satisfies a given axiom with respect to some `edata`.
-Each axiom comes with a `has_violation` method that checks whether there is at least one violation of the axiom by the aggreation method for the given `edata`, as well as a `find_all_violations` method that enumerates all such violations with the relevant witnessing data.
+Each axiom comes with a `has_violation` method that checks whether there is at least one violation of the axiom by the aggregation method for the given `edata`, as well as a `find_all_violations` method that enumerates all such violations with the relevant witnessing data.
 Axioms are divided into several well-known groups from voting theory, e.g., dominance axioms, monotonicity axioms, variable voter axioms, variable candidate axioms, etc.

 ## Analysis

 Finally, `pref_voting` comes with functions that facilitate the analysis of aggregation methods, such as producing data on the frequency of axiom violations in elections generated using one of the available probability models.

 # Acknowledgements